-Roland Vintage GR Hex Pickup Adjustment
+Roland Vintage GR Hex Pickup Adjustment:

-Roland Vintage GR Hex Pickup Adjustment
+Roland Vintage GR Hex Pickup Setup

-Height Adjustment:
+Pickup Height

 To achieve proper string crosstalk separation and output level, the hex pickup should be 0.5 mm below the high "E" string, and 0.8 mm below low low "E" string, with a note fretted at the 22nd fret.